Embedding video consultation services inclusive of non-English speaking communities

 - Alison Robert, Manager, Tower Hamlets Council for Voluntary Services

-- Helen Wensley, Outpatients Programme Director, BH
+- Helen Wensley, Outpatients Programme Director,

-- Ellen Sykes, Lead Patient Engagement and Advocacy Services, BH
+- Ellen Sykes, Lead Patient Engagement and Advocacy Services,

-- Malika Atoussi, Head Bilingual Health Advocacy/ Interpreting Service, BH
+- Malika Atoussi, Head Bilingual Health Advocacy,

-- Abbas Mirza, Community engagement Lead, BH
+- Abbas Mirza, Community engagement Lead,

-- Conor Byrne, Consultant, BH (equity workstream)
+- Conor Byrne, Consultant (equity subgroup)